zalando-stups/stups-etcd-cluster/README.md

 Migration of an existing cluster to multiregion setup
 =====================================================
-Currently there are only two AZ in eu-central-1 region, therefore if the one AZ will go down we have chance 50% that our etcd will become read-only.
+Currently there are only two AZ in eu-central-1 region, therefore if the one AZ will go down we have a 50% chance that our etcd will become read-only.
 To avoid that we want to run one additional instance in eu-west-1 region.

 Step 1: you have to migrate to the multiregion setup but with only 1 (ONE) active region eu-central-1.
 To do that you need to run: